archerimpact/architect-frontend/README.md

 1. Install Docker.
 2. Clone this repo.
 3. Run `docker-compose up` from the project directory.
-The frontend (react) should now be visible on localhost:3000, and the backend (django) should now be visible on localhost:8000.
+The frontend (react) should now be visible on localhost:3000, and the backend (node) should now be visible on localhost:8000.

 With Docker, all of your containers are basically running on a virtual linux machine.
 So, you must run migration commands within the container.